-- 1. In Adobe Photoshop, organize your layers and groups so that they are imported as expected in Harmony-seeAbout Importing a Multi-Layer PSD - 2.
-In Harmony, do one of the following: - In the top menu, select File > Import > Images - In the Files toolbar, click on the import Images button.
+- 1. In Adobe Photoshop, organize your layers and groups so that they are imported as expected in Harmony-see About Importing a Multi-Layer PSD. - 2.
+In Harmony, do one of the following: - In the top menu, select File > Import > Images - In the Files toolbar, click on the graph Import Images button.